Best Low Storage PC Games

 The game features a series of obstacle courses where the goal is to make it to the end by navigating rows of constantly moving trucks while dodging lasers, blades, and other perils.

-Players can build momentum by accelerating in order to clear vast gaps at the cost of risking plummeting to their death and having to start over.
+Players can build momentum by accelerating in order to clear enormous gaps at the cost of risking plummeting to their demise and having to start over.

-Inspired by classic Hong Kong action flicks, Maximum Action is a physics-based FPS with satisfying slow-mo combat that requires only 1 GB of storage.
+Inspired by classic Hong Kong action flicks, Maximum Action is a physics-based FPS with gratifying slow-mo combat that requires only 1 GB of storage.

-In it, players are given dozens of weapons to unleash their fury on waves of enemies ranging from knives and katanas to pistols, shotguns, machine guns, and even bazookas.
+In it, players are given dozens of weapons to unleash their rage on waves of enemies ranging from knives and katanas to pistols, shotguns, machine guns, and even bazookas.

 Movement is just as diverse as players can freely jump, slide, dive, kick, and punch their way across vibrant warehouses, rooftops, and back alleys while manipulating time.